lucamors/CAENHV_CTRL/readme.md

 <img width="400" src="docs/logo.svg">

+### disclaimer

+The project is still under development: a lot of code need to be properly refactored and almost no errors are handled up to now.

 # A simple controller for CAEN DT547x H.V.
 Power Supply

 This repo contains a simple program, written in c, for the control of the CAEN DT547x Desktop power supply family under GNU/Linux operating systems.